diddyjax19/QuizIT/README.md

       a.
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
       b.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content. c.As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+      c.
+As a First Time Visitor, I want to be able to enjo

     - Returning Visitor Goals.